syncfusion-content/uwp-docs/uwp/Charts/Styling-and-Customization.md

 ## SegmentColorPath

-The color of the chart segments can be updated by binding its corresponding model property from its `ItemsSource` collection to its [`SegmentColorPath`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~SegmentColorPath.html) property of series as per in below
+The color of the chart segments can be updated by binding their corresponding model property from the `ItemsSource` collection to its [`SegmentColorPath`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~SegmentColorPath.html) property of series as follows.

 {% tabs %}